 Each Fund department identifies and documents its major functions and objectives and annually reviews the list to identify new, transferred or eliminated functions.
-For each function, the department identifies significant risks and quantifies the overall risk based on a pre-established rating system.
+For each function, the department identifies significant risks and quantifies the overall risk based on a preestablished rating system.
 The overall risk rating is one of the criteria that a department manager may use to establish the appropriate frequency (i.e. every year, every two years etc.) of testing of the procedures and controls to provide reasonable assurance that they are present and functioning as intended.

 In addition, Title 2, Chapter I, Part 6.6 of the New York Codes, Rules and Regulations requires each agency to maintain adequate internal controls over the payment process to support the validity of the agency claim certification for processing payments.
 Further, Part 6.6 requires the head of the agency (e.g., Commissioner, Chancellor, Executive Director) to submit an internal controls certification form to the Comptroller certifying that their agency has established such a system of internal control over the payment process.

+process.
 The agency head is required to complete this certification annually or upon change of the agency head.
 In support of the certification, the Fund performed testing of the controls over the payment process.
-Additionally, OSC requires testing over the Fund's payment voucher authorization process.
+Each year OSC requires testing of a special area and required that all agencies, including the Fund, evaluate the controls over the use of Purchase Orders.